top of page

 HSV/HSB Color Model

 HSV (Hue, Saturation, Value) and HSB (Hue, Saturation, Brightness) are two names for the same color model.
 This model represents colors in a way that aligns more closely with human perception.
-HSV/HSB is particularly useful in photo editing software.
-Photographers often use this model to adjust the color properties of images more intuitively than with RGB or CMYK.
+They don’t define how colors are displayed, but how they can be manipulated.

 Strengths and Weaknesses